Retropex/mempool-startos/instructions.md

 ## Support

-For additional support, please read the mempool documentation on the documentation tab, or visit the [mempool.space matrix support room](https://matrix.to/#/%23mempool:bitcoin.kyoto).
+For additional support, please read the mempool documentation on the documentation tab, or visit the [mempool.guide GitHub](https://github.com/Retropex/mempool-startos).